-As part of the framework development process, eleven categories of climate risks were identified.
-Climate risks were defined as the consequences of climate-related changes that are likely to occur over the next four to five decades.
+In the development of the 2010 Framework, eleven categories of climate risks–defined as the consequences of climate-related changes that are likely to occur over the next four to five decades–were identified.
 Risks were classified into three levels: very likely, likely, and more likely than not.
 Once the list of climate risks was finalized, the basic capacities of state agencies to address the risks were assessed, and a list of short-term actions needed to improve adaptive capacity identified.
-Over 120 short-term actions were identified; based on the general budget situation for the State of Oregon, the list of possible actions was narrowed down to a set of top priority, short-term, low-cost actions.
-A total of 20 short-term priority actions were recommended to address the top eleven climate risks.
+Over 120 short-term actions were identified.
+Based on the general budget situation for the State of Oregon at the time, the list of possible actions was narrowed down to a set of priority short-term, low-cost actions.
+A total of 24 actions were recommended to address the top eleven climate risks.
+Example priorities included:

 Outcomes and Conclusions

-Kershner, J. (2010).
+Kershner, J. and Braddock, K.N.
+(2021).
 The Oregon Climate Change Adaptation Framework [Case study on a project of the Oregon Department of Land Conservation and Development].
 Product of EcoAdapt's State of Adaptation Program.
-Retrieved from CAKE: http://www.cakex.org/case-studies/oregon-climate-change-adaptation-frame...
-(Last updated December 2010)
+(Last updated March 2021)